liamcottle/reticulum-meshchat/README.md

 # Reticulum WebChat

-A simple web based [LXMF](https://github.com/markqvist/lxmf) client for [Reticulum](https://github.com/markqvist/Reticulum).
+A simple open-source web based [LXMF](https://github.com/markqvist/lxmf) client for [Reticulum](https://github.com/markqvist/Reticulum).

 ## Features

-- Supports sending to and receiving messages from [Sideband](https://github.com/markqvist/Sideband/) and [Nomadnet](https://github.com/markqvist/nomadnet).
+- Supports sending and receiving messages from [Reticulum WebChat](https://github.com/liamcottle/reticulum-webchat), [Sideband](https://github.com/markqvist/Sideband/) and [Nomadnet](https://github.com/markqvist/nomadnet).
-- Supports receiving images sent from Sideband.
+- Supports receiving and saving images and attachments sent from Sideband.
+- Supports sending an announce to the network.
+- Supports setting a custom display name to send in your announce.
-- Supports receiving file attachments sent from Sideband.
+- Supports viewing peers discovered from announces.

 ## How does it work?